 These results can be contrasted with those obtained from the animals which were carried on to 184 days on feed, which averaged 715 kg at slaughter; with a scanned P8 fat depth of 22.5 mm.
-For this, longer fed proportion of the group, the ability of the ultrasound measurements to predict carcase IMF was highest at the day 35 and day 70 scan (figure 1), but declined for scans taken on day 105, 140 and 175.
-The average scanned IMF at day 35 and day 70 was 5.18 and 5.62 respectively, with a range of measurements between 1 and 9%.
+For this, longer fed proportion of the group, the ability of the ultrasound measurements to predict carcass IMF was highest at the day 35 and day 70 scan (figure 1), but declined for scans taken on day 105, 140 and 175.
+The mean scanned IMF at day 35 and day 70 was 5.18 and 5.62 respectively, with a range of measurements between 1 and 9%.
 For the three later scans the mean scanned IMF was 6.7%, 6.8% and 6.8%, with a maximum estimate of 10.4%.
-At slaughter, carcase IMF results averaged 9.4 and ranged from 5 to 22%.
-These results are a graphic demonstration of the current limitations of the scanning systems developed to accurately measure IMF values beyond approximately 8%.
+At slaughter, carcass IMF results averaged 9.4 and ranged from 5 to 22%.
+These results are a graphic demonstration of the inability of current scanning systems to accurately measure IMF values beyond approximately 8%.